obheda12/MoneyScope/README.md

 https://github.com/hakluke/haktldextract
 https://github.com/stedolan/jq

+If you do not have these tools installed, please run the install.sh script

 # Data Resources
 MoneyScope relies on the Chaos Project as well as the repository @Arkadiyt (https://github.com/arkadiyt/bounty-targets-data) which update their sources daily.